 - Delete spam and unneeded emails.
 To do this, open the Mail app, select Mailbox, and click Erase Junk Mail.

-If you prefer to automate the process of cleaning and optimizing your Mac, download and install a trusted Mac cleaning tool.
+If you prefer to automate the process of cleaning and optimizing your Mac, download and install Mac cleaning tool.
 Launch it and run a quick scan.
 It should then show you a list of all system junk on your Mac.
 Delete it to give way to more files and to keep it from messing with your system processes.

 Fix #3: Use the Terminal Utility.